-Fortunately, there is a limit to how much you have to pay out of pocket on Plan K. That limit is $5,560 in 2019.
+Fortunately, there is a limit to how much you have to pay out of pocket on Plan K ($5,880 in 2020).
 Original Medicare has no limit on your annual spending, so having a Medigap plan that limits your yearly spending can give you some predictability and peace of mind.

 Before we dive into Plan K specifics, here’s a question: are you a resident of Massachusetts, Minnesota, or Wisconsin?
 You can stop right here.
 Your states have their own Medicare Supplement plans and rules.
 Your local state insurance department can help you understand your options.